WhoKnowsssss/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello there!
-I am a senior Undergraduate student at Georgia Institute of Technology.
-I major in Computer Engineering, with minors in Aerospace Engineering and Robotics.
+I am a first year PhD student at UC Berkeley, advised by Prof. Koushil Sreenath.

 I study robotics learning.
-My research interests are mainly in legged robotics, deep reinforcement learning (RL), and safety in RL.
+My research interests are in the intersection of legged robotics and deep reinforcement learning, with the hope of enabling legged robots to perform a variety of useful tasks optimally and scalably.

+Before coming to UC Berkeley, I received my B.S. in Computer Engineering from Georgia Institute of Technology, where I was fortunate to be advised by Prof. Dhruv Batra and Prof. Tushar Krishna.

 <!-- Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->